 New Zealand Embassy, Addis Ababa: +251 11 515 1269.

-Walking is still the preferred method of transport around this city.
-The road names are few and often don't match the ones written on maps, so it is best to navigate by using landmarks.
+There aren't many road names and they often don't match the ones written on maps, so it is best to navigate by using landmarks.
 Churchill Avenue is the main thoroughfare and shopping street in Addis Ababa.

-There is plenty to see and do in Addis Ababa.
-But the journey to the attractions is frequently more interesting than the sights themselves.
+There is plenty to see and do in Addis Ababa, and the journey to the attractions is frequently as interesting as the sights themselves.
 This is particularly the case should visitors choose to walk the city and navigate their way to the main museums and buildings.

-It's a good idea to hire a taxi driver for a daily fee and have him drive you around.
+It's a good idea for visitors to hire a taxi driver for a daily fee and have him drive them around.
 Those who choose to rely on maps and GPS should note that roads frequently change names.
-Travellers should be aware of scams that involve 'cultural shows', taking place in backstreet venues.
+Travellers should be aware of scams that involve 'cultural shows' that take place in backstreet venues.
 If visitors do wish to see traditional dancing and music, they should simply dine at any decent and reputable restaurant where such attractions are provided free.

-As for mainstream attractions in Addis Ababa, travellers shouldn't miss paying Lucy a visit at the National Museum, doing a bit of shopping at the Merkato (one of the largest markets in Africa) and seeing the wonderful cultural artefacts in the Ethnological Museum, and relics of the city's past in the Addis Ababa Museum.
+As for mainstream attractions in Addis Ababa, travellers shouldn't miss paying Lucy a visit at the National Museum, doing a bit of shopping at the Merkato (one of the largest markets in Africa), seeing the wonderful cultural artefacts in the Ethnological Museum, and studying relics of the city's past in the Addis Ababa Museum.

 It's also worth keeping their eyes open for the numerous concrete Soviet statues and buildings that dot the city.
 There is a good tourist information booth off Meskel Square if tourists need some impartial advice or want a reliable tour guide.

 Lalibela is one of the world's most remarkable spiritual sites and Ethiopia's greatest tourist attraction.
-It is home to the country's astounding rock-hewn churches and an important pilgrimage site for Ethiopia's Orthodox Christians.
-There are 13 functioning churches in total, all carved from a single piece of granite.
+It is home to the country's astounding rock-hewn churches and is an important pilgrimage site for Ethiopia's Orthodox Christians.
+There are 11 functioning churches in total, all carved from a single piece of granite.
 The churches were carved from the top down and some lie nearly hidden in deep trenches, while others stand in open caves.
 Each is unique.
 The churches are connected by a labyrinth of tunnels and dark narrow passageways with crypts, grottos, caverns, and galleries hewn from the red rock.
 They were carved between the 10th and 12th centuries in a bid to create a New Jerusalem for those unable to pilgrimage to the Holy Land.
-The small town of Lalibela is fairly rudimental, but there is an airport, some tourist accommodation, and good restaurants.
-Lalibela is a quiet, mystical place with a cool and moist climate, never failing to astound its growing number of visitors.
-It should be noted that Lalibela and its churches are not tourist attractions, but places for worship and contemplation: visitors should be respectful when visiting and taking photographs.

 Axum is a city in far northern Ethiopia.
-Its 16th-century Church of St Mary of Zion is said to house the Ark of the Covenant which visitors aren't permitted to see.
+Its 17th-century Church of St Mary of Zion is said to house the Ark of the Covenant, which visitors aren't permitted to see.
 Colossal stone obelisks dating back to 300 AD are remnants of the Kingdom of Aksum and are recognised as remarkable historical artefacts by UNESCO.
 In 2005 one such obelisk was returned to Ethiopia with great fanfare after having been looted by Italy in the early 20th century.
 The largest number of these impressive sculptures is in the Northern Stelae Park, and the tallest one that remains standing is King Ezana's Stele, which is over 78 feet (24m) tall and weighs 160 tonnes.
-Some tombs have been excavated under the giant stelae but the vast majority of this fascinating underground world has not yet been explored by archaeologists and the extent of the mysteries the obelisks guard is unknown.
-Axum is considered a holy city, commonly the destination of pilgrimages, which is certainly worth visiting for its historical riches.
-However, most visitors do not linger in the city's modern centre.
+Some tombs have been excavated under the giant stele, but archaeologists have not yet explored the vast majority of this fascinating underground world, and the extent of the mysteries the obelisks guard is unknown.

-Harar is a fascinating, exotic town of considerable interest to visitors willing to make the 320 mile (520km) journey east from Addis Ababa.
-Harar is the fourth holiest city in Islam, forbidden to outsiders until 1887 when it became part of the Ethiopian Empire.
+Harar is a fascinating, exotic town of considerable interest to visitors willing to make the 320-mile (520km) journey east from Addis Ababa.
+Harar is the fourth holiest city in Islam and was forbidden to outsiders until 1887, when it became part of the Ethiopian Empire.
 Harar boasts about 82 mosques (three from the 10th century) and 102 shrines.
 The city is perched on the eastern wall of the Great Rift Valley, affording it a cool climate and wonderful views of the soaring mountains to the east.
 The main attractions are inside the Walled City, a fascinating warren of medieval mosques, houses, and markets.
 Another popular attraction is the nocturnal Hyena Man, who feeds wild hyenas strips of raw meat suspended from his mouth and sticks.
-Brave visitors can join him.
-French poet Arthur Rimbaud's house is now an interesting museum in Harar, worth a visit even for those who aren't familiar with his work.
-Shoppers should look for the highly regarded hand-crafted silverware, and the locally brewed Harar beer.
-The city has been a trade hub for centuries, serving as a shopper's paradise.

 Bahir Dar is one of the most popular tourist destinations in Ethiopia.
-Known for its palm-lined avenues, it sits at the southern edge of Lake Tana which is the source of the Blue Nile.
+Known for its palm-lined avenues, it sits at the southern edge of Lake Tana, which is the source of the Blue Nile.
 The town is the main base for visiting Tissisat Falls and the lake's 37 islands with their ancient churches and monasteries.
 Unfortunately, many of these churches deny access to women but there are exceptions.
 The lake is enormous and it will probably take half a day just to visit two or three of the monasteries.
-But the scenery is beautiful and visitors may even spot some local fishermen in traditional papyrus canoes or groups of hippo.
-The most beautiful of the monasteries on Lake Tana are Debre Kebran Gabriel, which dates from the 14th century, and Ura Kidane Mehret which has exceptional frescoes.
-The monasteries each charge their own entrance fee.
-The Tisissat Falls, often known as the Blue Nile Falls, are still impressive but the dam has seriously reduced the amount of water coming over the falls, which is sad.
-Bahir Dar also has an enormous market where visitors can trawl for local crafts and fresh produce.
+The scenery is beautiful, though, and visitors may even spot some local fishermen in traditional papyrus canoes or groups of hippo.
+The most beautiful of the monasteries on Lake Tana are Debre Kebran Gabriel, which dates from the 14th century, and Ura Kidane Mehret, which has exceptional frescoes.

 Gondar is a city like no other, scattered with ancient castles and churches, magnificent mountain scenery, and a pleasantly cool climate.
 Situated 460 miles (748km) north of Addis Ababa, this is the next clockwise step after Bahir Dar on the official Historic Route through Ethiopia.
-Founded by Emperor Fasiledes around the year 1635, Gondar grew as an agricultural centre and market town.
-The city was the capital of Ethiopia for hundreds of years, which accounts for the abundant imperial architecture, most densely concentrated in the Royal Enclosure which contains five castles.
-The oldest and most architecturally interesting is the Castle of Fasiledes, which has Axumite, Portuguese, and Indian elements.
-Near the edge of Gondar is the Church of Debre Birhan Selassie, which was built in 1682 and contains the country's most celebrated ceiling murals.
+Founded by Emperor Fasilides around the year 1635, Gondar grew as an agricultural centre and market town.
+The city was the capital of Ethiopia for hundreds of years, which accounts for the abundant imperial architecture, most densely concentrated in the Royal Enclosure, which contains numerous castles.
+The oldest and most architecturally interesting is the Castle of Fasilides, which has Axumite, Portuguese, and Indian elements.
+Near the edge of Gondar is the Church of Debre Birhan Selassie, which was built in the 17th century and contains the country's most celebrated ceiling murals.
 Gondar is also a natural base for treks into the Simien Mountains and many tour companies tout their services in the city.
-Travellers should choose carefully and get the opinion of recently returned trekkers before committing to a particular guide as quality varies.
-Another good excursion out of the city is the small but beautiful town of Gorgora on the northern shore of Lake Tana, about 43 miles (70km) from Gondar, where visitors will find some interesting ancient artefacts.

 Your session has timed out due to inactivity.